-It’s almost 2017, and by now smart meters are probably flooding your utility with zetabytes of data.
+It’s 2021, and by now smart meters are probably flooding your utility with zetabytes of data.
 Fantastic, right?
 But wait – that data deluge is totally worthless if you don’t do anything with it!

 An open API for energy can help by maximising the value of the massive amounts of data collected by large energy services companies and utilities by exposing it to brilliant developers that want to experiment and create amazing and useful applications.